 It was part of Royal Mail’s 2010 Classic Album Covers issue, which combined two of my great loves, music and design, as well as philately, which I shall classify as a great like.
 If I called it a great love, I would sound like one of the dotty old men one bumps into at philatelic society meetings.

 But that’s the thing, isn’t it?
 Being a stamp collector with a creative and intellectual streak made me odd among my peers in my teenage years.
-I persisted, quietly, because screw them.
+I persisted, quietly, because stuff them.

 David Bowie’s musical output speaks for itself.
 I speak for the many people who were once teenagers who felt like they came from another planet.
 Bowie showed us it was just fine to be a bit weird.